Goldmak/scala-native/docs/src/main/laika/index.md

 ### Website Workflow (`.github/workflows/pages.yml`)
 This workflow is responsible for building and publishing the GitHub Pages site:
-1.  **Generate Site:** Runs `sbt -f docs/build.sbt laikaSite` to generate HTML files using the Laika library.
+1.  **Generate Site:** Runs `cd docs && sbt laikaSite` to generate HTML files using the Laika library.
-2.  **Publish:** Automatically deploys the generated files to GitHub Pages.
+2.  **Publish:** Automatically publishes the generated files to GitHub Pages.